nuagenetworks/nuage-kubernetes/README.md

  |      5.1.1             |  HA 1.6.6/Standalone 1.7.4 |        tags/v5.1.1-1       |
  |      5.1.2             |  HA 1.6.6/Standalone 1.7.4 |        tags/v5.1.2-1       |
  |      5.2.1             |  HA 1.9.0/Standalone 1.9.0 |        tags/v5.2.1-2       |

+ ..Note: Because of a known issue with the Nuage 5.2.1 integration with Kubernetes 1.9, node port functionality on master nodes is currently not supported, node ports on slave nodes are supported.

  Kubernetes-version implies version of kubeadm, kubelet and kubectl componenets.
 In case, you want to install a particular kubernetes release, you can do
  `yum install -y kubeadm-1.6.6 kubelet-1.6.6 kubectl-1.6.6 docker kubernetes-cni`